 - Few vet call outs

-- Carcass Quality
+- Quality milk

-- Mothering Milking Ability
+- Strong Mothering and Milking Ability

 Their quiet temperament means less maintenance work on yards and fences and they are easy to contain behind an electric wire or tape.

 Red Devons are a hardy breed with the thickest hides of any cattle in the world.
 Because of this they are well able to withstand extreme weather changes and extremes of temperature.
 Their robust constitution enables them to flourish in many different environments.

 Their red coat colour helps to protect them against the sun, and red eye pigment helps to prevent cancer eye, an increasing problem for many breeds.
 They are also well known as one of the Bos taurus breeds with the greatest tolerance to bloat.
 This means healthier and tougher cattle.

 Red Devon cows have excellent mothering ability.
 They are renowned for high milk production resulting in heavy calves at weaning.